-- (1) A person who wishes to offer payment services, establish or operate a payment system, or issue payment instruments, shall apply to the central bank for a licence. - (2) An application referred to in subsection (1), shall be made in accordance with regulations made by the central bank and shall be accompanied by the prescribed fees.
+(1) A person who wishes to offer payment services, establish or operate a payment system, or issue payment instruments, shall apply to the central bank for a licence.

-(3) A person who knowingly or recklessly furnishes a document or information which is false or misleading in a material particular, in connection with an application for a licence, commits an offence and is liable on conviction to a fine not exceeding two hundred and fifty currency points or imprisonment not exceeding five years, or both.
+(2) An application referred to in subsection (1), shall be made in accordance with regulations made by the central bank and shall be accompanied by the prescribed fees.
+Act 15National Payment Systems Act2020 or information which is false or misleading in a material particular, in connection with an application for a licence, commits an offence and is liable on conviction to a fine not exceeding two hundred and fifty currency points or imprisonment not exceeding five years, or both.